Rhetorical device: Epizeuxis/Antanaclasis

+Antanaclasis is repetition of the same word but in a different sense.
+The repeated word has two different meanings in the context of the sentence.
+Antanaclasis is often used when the repeated word has multiple definitions or ways it may be interpreted.
+Authors typically use this rhetorical strategy in order to emphasize a certain word that contributes to the overarching theme or idea, to create a rhythm in their writing, or to give off a witty or humorous tone.
+This can take advantage of polysemy.

 Diacope

 Diacope is the repetition of a word or phrase after an intervening word or clause.
-It can also be thought of as a reshaped epanalepsis.

 Word relation

 Word relation rhetorical devices operate via deliberate connections between words within a sentence.

 Antithesis/Antimetabole/Chiasmus

 Antithesis involves putting together two opposite ideas in a sentence to achieve a contrasting effect.
 Contrast is emphasised by parallel but similar structures of the opposing phrases or clauses to draw the listeners' or readers' attention.
 Compared to chiasmus, the ideas must be opposites.

 Antimetabole involves repeating but reversing the order of words, phrases or clauses.
 The exact same words are repeated, as opposed to antithesis or chiasmus.

 Chiasmus involves parallel clause structure but in reverse order for the second part.
 This means that words or elements are repeated in the reverse order.
 The ideas thus contrasted are often related but not necessarily opposite.